Mexico becoming Nissan's export hub for Americas: CEO

 BMW AG (BMWG.DE), Toyota Motor Corp (7203.T) and Daimler AG’s Mercedes-Benz are expected to announce at least $2 billion worth of deals in the next year or two, according to suppliers and other industry sources.
 That is on top of nearly $6 billion in announced plants by Nissan, Honda Motor Co (7267.T), Mazda Motor Corp (7261.T) and Volkswagen AG (VOWG_p.DE).

-Additional reporting by Paul Lienert in Detroit; Editing by Simon Gardner, Matthew Lewis and Ryan Woo
+Additional reporting by Paul Lienert in Detroit; editing by Simon Gardner and Matthew Lewis